 from “How to Take the Path of Peter” in Records of Christ’s Talks

-In God’s work, He supplies you through His word.
-When you obey and accept His word, then the Holy Spirit shall surely work in you.
+God’s work is to supply you through His words.
+When you obey and accept His words, then the Holy Spirit shall surely work in you.
 The Holy Spirit works exactly in the way I speak.
 Do as I have said, and the Holy Spirit will promptly work in you.
-I release a new light for you to see and bring you into the present light.
+I release a new light for you to see and bring you into the light of the present time.
 When you walk into this light, the Holy Spirit will immediately work in you.
-Some may be recalcitrant and say, “I simply will not do as you say.”
-Then I tell you that now this is the end of the road.
-You have withered away and have no more life.
+There are some who may be recalcitrant, saying, “I simply will not carry out what you say.”
+Then I tell you that you have now come to the end of the road, you are dried up, and have no more life.
 Therefore, in experiencing the transformation of your disposition, it is most crucial to keep pace with the present light.
 The Holy Spirit not only works in certain men who are used by God, but even more in the church.
 He could be working in anyone.
-He may work in you now, and after you have experienced it, He may work in someone else next.
-Follow closely; the more you follow the present light, the more your life can grow.
-Follow those whom the Holy Spirit works in, whatever kind of man he may be.
+He may work in you for the present, and when you have experienced it, He may work in someone else next.
+Make haste to follow; the more closely you follow the present light, the more your life can mature and grow.
+No matter what manner of man he may be, so long as the Holy Spirit works in him, make sure to follow.
 Take in his experiences through your own, and you will receive even higher things.
-In so doing you will see growth more quickly.
+In so doing you will progress more quickly.
 This is the path of perfection for man and a way through which life grows.
-The path to perfection is reached through your obedience to the work of the Holy Spirit.
-You do not know through what kind of person God will work to perfect you, nor through what person, occurrence, or thing He will bring you profit and enable you to gain some insight.
-If you are able to walk onto this right track, this shows that there is great hope for you to be perfected by God.
-If you are unable to do so, this shows that your future is bleakness and one of darkness.
-When you walk upon the right track, you will be given revelation in all things.
-No matter what the Holy Spirit may reveal to others, if you continue on in your experience on the basis of their knowledge, then it shall become your life, and you shall be able to supply others because of this experience.
-Those who supply others by parroting words are those without experience; you must learn to find, through the enlightenment and illumination of others, a way of practice before speaking of your own actual experience and knowledge.
+The path to being made perfect is reached through your obedience to the work of the Holy Spirit.
+You do not know through what kind of person God will work to perfect you, nor through what person, occurrence, or thing He will enable you to enter into possession and to gain some insight.
+If you are able to walk onto this right track, it shows that there is great hope for you to be perfected by God.
+If you are unable to do so, it shows that your future is bleak and devoid of light.
+Once you get on the right track, you will gain revelation in all things.
+No matter what the Holy Spirit may reveal to others, if you proceed on the basis of their knowledge to experience things on your own, then this experience will become a part of your life, and you will be able to supply others out of this experience.
+Those who supply others by parroting words are people who have not had any experiences; you must learn to find, through the enlightenment and illumination of others, a way of practice before you can begin to speak of your own actual experience and knowledge.
 This will be of greater benefit to your own life.
 You should experience in this way, obeying all that comes from God.
-You should seek the mind of God in all things and learn lessons in all things, creating growth in your life.
-Such practice affords the fastest growth.
+You should seek the will of God in all things and study the lessons in all things, that your life may mature and grow.
+This kind of practice affords the fastest progress.